 As we can see, we have two horseshoe-like magnets at either end of the diaphragm's length.
 Their poles line up so that the north pole is on one side of the ribbon and the south pole is on the other.

-To create a fully encompassing magnetic structure with the proper polarity and ideal magnetic field, ribbon microphone manufacturers utilize magnetic pole pieces.
+Ribbon microphone manufacturers utilize magnetic pole pieces to create a fully encompassing magnetic structure with the proper polarity and ideal magnetic field.
 These pole pieces effectively extend the poles of the main magnets.
-One pole piece connects the two north poles of the magnets and another pole piece connects the two south poles of the magnets.
+One pole piece connects the two north poles of the magnets, and another pole piece connects the two south poles of the magnets.

 The main magnets need to be strong for their small size and are typically made of ferrite or powerful neodymium.